Convening of the general meeting of the co-owners

 • Discount against receipt or sign-in

-It must be addressed to each co-owner, at least 21 calendar days before the date of the GA (unless there is an urgency or a longer period provided for in the co-ownership rules).
+It must be addressed to each co-owner, at least 21 calendar days prior to the date of the general meeting (unless there is an urgency or a longer period provided for in the co-ownership rules).

 The notice shall contain the following information: